Jun 09, 2025

 You and your local agronomist should work together to identify the challenges you may face in the field, what solutions are available and which can offer the potential for a strong ROI.
 This way, when the R3 stage comes around, you won’t be stuck scrambling for solutions — you’ll be ready to implement your plan.

 The first pod development stage, R3, is when the beginning pods are about 3/16 inches long and at one of the four uppermost nodes.
-This is also an important time to apply applications for potential strong returns, making it a critical stage to have input strategies in place.
+This is also an important time to consider applying applications for potential strong returns, making it a critical stage to have input strategies in place.

 Developing Your Plan